RoaldSchuring/chessratings/README.md

 ## Chessratings

-A python implementation of official chess rating systems, specified as used by organizations such a FIDE and the US Chess Federation (USCF) to estimate player strength.
+A python implementation of official chess rating systems, as used by organizations such as the US Chess Federation (USCF) to rate player strength.

 Currently available modules are: